-Office of Academic Assistance
+Office of Academic Assistance and Student Support Services

-Students may contact the Director of Student Support Services for assistance in further developing their academic skills.
+Students may contact the Academic Assistance Coordinator for assistance in further developing their academic skills.
 This includes such areas as study skills, note-taking skills, time management, test-taking skills, and other skills that help students succeed academically.
-Computer programs that help improve reading, writing, and math are available at minimal cost.
-Study skills videos are available.
+Study skills videos that help improve reading, writing, and math are available.
 The class-tutoring program is funded by and coordinated through this office.
-The director will help a student engage an individual tutor, but payment is the responsibility of the student.
+The coordinator will help a student engage an individual tutor, if one is available, but payment is the responsibility of the student.

 Student Support Services (SSS) is a Federal grant-funded TRIO program designed to promote retention and graduation for traditional undergraduate students through intensive academic support.
 Students who have disabilities, who are first-generation college students, or who meet federal income guidelines are qualified for participation in SSS.
 Services include instruction in a variety of study skills, group and individual tutoring, academic counseling, cultural events, academic workshops, and referrals to other campus services.
 Scholarship funds are also available to qualified students.
 In order to qualify for a scholarship, a student must be an active participant in SSS, have less than 60 credit hours accumulated at the end of fall semester of the year applying, be receiving a Pell Grant for the current school year, and meet program-set GPA requirements.